 The flight departed from DTW Gate 40.

 Ironically, right next door at Gate 46 was a 747-400, the plane Delta is ditching in favor of the Airbus.
 While the 747 is now permanently retired on Tokyo routes, it still flies DTW to/from Seoul/Incheon (ICN) until sometime in November when Delta puts more A350s in service.

 There were more agents at the gate than normal but none of the fanfare of the inaugural flight the day before.

 I got to the gate a few minutes before the scheduled boarding time and chatted briefly with a couple of the agents and a redcoat who was the same guy we met the week before during the 747 farewell mileage run to Manila, Philippines.
 (Tip: get to know gate agents a bit, especially at your home airport.
 Being pleasant never hurts and might be rewarded with a little above-and-beyond service now and then.)

-Although the gate agents seemed busier than usual and somewhat anxious, boarding began precisely at 12:50pm.
+Although the gate agents seemed busier than usual and somewhat anxious, boarding began precisely at 12:50.
 Business class boarded through the forward port door, and economy and premium select (just about every other airline calls it premium economy) used the second door between business and premium economy.

 On the return from NRT on November 7, 2017, I flew an A350-900 in the new Delta One suites.

 Using two boarding doors is a really good idea.
 It cuts boarding time and makes the process easier on all passengers.
 Business-class passengers who can stow gear and move about without interference from a line of passengers parading to the back of the plane. as well as the cabin crew performing pre-departure service in business class.

 Turning right after proceeding through the galley, I entered the large premium economy (Premium Select Delta calls it) section.

-PE seats are 18.5 inches wide and have 38 inches of pitch.
+Premium Select seats are 18.5 inches wide and have 38 inches of pitch.
 Economy seats are 18 inches wide but have only 31-32 inches of pitch.
-The A350 has no, zero, nada Comfort Plus (C+) extra-legroom seating on Delta’s A350-900 is in the exit rows.
+The only Comfort Plus (C+) extra-legroom seating on Delta’s A350-900 is in the exit rows.
 That is a big drawback for this plane for Delta or SkyTeam elites who fly coach.